TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Category/Index.rst

    The TCA field type called `category` has been added to TYPO3 Core.
 Its main purpose is to simplify the TCA configuration when adding a category tree to a record.
-It therefore supersedes the :php:`CategoryRegistry` as well as the :php:`ExtensionManagementUtility->makeCategorizable()`, which required creating a "TCA overrides" file.
+It therefore supersedes the :php:`CategoryRegistry` as well as the :php:`ExtensionManagementUtility->makeCategorizable()`, which has required creating a "TCA overrides" file.

-While using the type :php:`category`, TYPO3 takes care of generating the necessary TCA configuration and also adds the database column automatically.
+While using the type :php:`category`, TYPO3 takes care of generating the necessary TCA configuration.
-Developers only have to configure the TCA column and add it to the desired record types.
+Developers only have to define the TCA column and add :php:`category` as the desired TCA type in the tables's TCA file (inside or outside of the Overrides folder).

 .. include:: /CodeSnippets/Manual/CategorySimple.rst.txt